 You can learn more about the broad range of confidential mental health services available on campus via the Office of Student Life's Counseling and Consultation Service (CCS) by visiting ccs.osu.edu or calling 614-292-5766.
-If you need immediate assistance, call 614-292-5766 and request an urgent appointment.
-If it is after hours, press 2.
-24-hour emergency help is also available through the 24/7 National Suicide Prevention Hotline by dialing 988 or at suicidepreventionlifeline.org.
+You can reach an on-call counselor when CCS is closed at 614-292-5766 and 24 hour emergency help is also available through the 24/7 National Suicide Prevention Hotline, which you can reach by dialing 988.
+They also have a website: suicidepreventionlifeline.org.